 Certified Professional Sales Person (CPSP) from the National Association of Sales Professionals: This certification is designed to teach learners how to consistently achieve sales goals in a cost-efficient way.

-Certified National Pharmaceutical Representative (CNPR) offered by the National Association of Pharmaceutical Sales Representatives: The CNPR is designed for entry-level sales reps looking to meet product and regulatory industry requirements to enter the pharmaceutical sales field.
+Certified National Pharmaceutical Rep (CNPR) offered by the National Association of Pharmaceutical Sales Representatives: The CNPR is designed for entry-level sales reps looking to meet product and regulatory industry requirements to enter the pharmaceutical sales field.

 You can also boost your chances of getting a medical sales rep job by continuing to learn independently.
 To expand your knowledge for this position, college courses in business, negotiation, life sciences, and pharmacology can be helpful.